best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 ### Modularity

 Modular code is written in discrete, re-usable chunks.
-Similar code is kept close together, which code with different uses is stored separately.
+Similar code is kept close together, while pieces of code with different uses are stored separately.
 Breaking code down in this way makes code easier to work with, understand and review.

 ### Readability